Course Evaluations (Course Feedback Forms)

 - Training for your college’s course evaluation coordinator

-- Training on use of Blue or education about Blue features for faculty, students, staff
+- Training on using Blue or education on Blue features for faculty, staff, and students

 - Rollout over time of new features

 Office Of Assessment Of Teaching And Learning (ATL)

 Contact email@example.com for consultation on course evaluation questions, policies, and interpretation of results and reports, including:

 - Designing or refining course evaluation question sets in your college

 - Interpreting results

 - Using some results as part of program-level assessment (of curricular effectiveness, student engagement, etc.)

 - Developing question banks and validating question sets